What Is 1 Of 5000

 (1/5000) * 100 = 0.02%

-This means that "1 of 5000" represents 0.02% of the total.
+So in practice, "1 of 5000" represents 0.Which means 02% of the total.
 Percentages are often preferred in everyday communication because they provide a readily understandable representation of proportions relative to 100.
-For example, stating that something has a 0.02% chance of occurring is more intuitively grasped than expressing it as a fraction or ratio.
+In practice, for example, stating that something has a 0.
+02% chance of occurring is more intuitively grasped than expressing it as a fraction or ratio.

 Practical Applications of 1 of 5000